ocaml/ocaml.org/data/tutorials/wf_01_debugging.md

 # Debugging

-This tutorial presents three techniques for debugging OCaml programs:
+This tutorial presents four techniques for debugging OCaml programs:

 * [Tracing functions calls](#tracing-functions-calls-in-the-toplevel),
   which work in the interactive toplevel.